markszabo/Hacktivity2016/README.md

 ```
 This will send an http response with code 302 (redirect) and Location set to  `http://www.hotelhacktivity.com/login.php` if any page but `/login.php` is visited.

 Upload, test the redirect.
 If you look closely, the image in the header is not displayed (or if it is, then it's from cache).
 Fortunately html supports base64 encoded images.
-To do this download the image, resize and compress it (I used jpg quality 50% in Gimp), and then base64 encode it (either use a website like [b64.io](http://b64.io/) or [base64-image.de](https://www.base64-image.de/) or use this linux command: `cat HacktivityLogoSmall.jpg | base64`.
-Now you can just use my code, change the `login` string into the following:
+To do this, we would need to download the image, resize and compress it (I used jpg quality 50% in Gimp), and then base64 encode it (either use a website like [b64.io](http://b64.io/) or [base64-image.de](https://www.base64-image.de/) or use this linux command: `cat HacktivityLogoSmall.jpg | base64`.
+Either do these things, or just use my code below.
+Change the `login` string into the following:
 ```C++
 String login = ""
 "<!DOCTYPE html>"